ericmoritz/wsdemo/results.md

+# C10K Websocket Test

+## Methodology

+This benchmark starts a new client every 1ms, each client sends a timestamp message to the server every second and the server echos that message back to the client.

 I started two m1.medium AWS instances.
 On one instance I started one of the servers and the other instance I ran the `./runtest` command as: